hellosimp201/Chromeoshacks/README.md

 3. Click **OpenVPN** and select **l2tp/ipsec** from the drop-down list
 4. Go [here](https://m.ipspeed.info/freevpn_l2tpipsec.php?language=en) and scroll down and copy any IP address / host name
 5. Put the IP address / host name into the hostname text box
-6. Put anything as the VPN namep
+6. Put anything as the VPN name
 7. In **password**, **preshared key** and **username** enter **vpn** (group name is optional)
 8. Connect to the newly configured VPN